 a Love and Games novel by New York Times bestselling author Rachel Harris

-A 2015 Virginia Romance Writers Holt Medallion finalist in the Short Contemporary category.
+A 2015 Virginia Romance Writers HOLT Award of Merit recipient for outstanding literary fiction in the Short Contemporary category

 One ring plus one wild night equals one crazy love

 Sherry Robicheaux loves men.
 She loves love.
 And she loves an adventure.
 So when she meets a mysterious man while working backstage at a country music concert in Vegas, she’s all about what’s happened in Vegas staying there.

 Country music superstar Tyler Blue just wants a weekend of anonymity…though there’s something about the spunky waitress with the streaks of purple hair that tempts him like no other.
 Until the next morning, when they both wake up with fuzzy memories…and rings on their fingers.

 Convincing Sherry to maintain the ruse for his public image isn’t the hardest part—it’s reminding himself that their time spent playing husband and wife in her small town of Magnolia Springs can’t last.
 Tyler’s first love will always be music—and the road is no place for a sweet down home girl.